jp-systems/som/README.md

 All CSS should be defined as SCSS, as defined by the `lang` attribute within the .vue files.
 During development, this CSS will be inlined into the JavaScript bundle, however on building this compiled CSS will be extracted into it's own stylesheet.

-All HTML templating should be done in HTML5.
+All HTML templating should be done in pure HTML5.